Welcome Home, Bobby: Plot

 Bobby Cavalero is a 16-year-old high school student who is questioning his sexual identity.
 He is an award-winning math student and a member of his high school swim team, who gets caught up in a drug bust.
-He is later exonerated but because of the investigation, information comes out that he had a sexual relationship with an older man in his 30s, Mark Reed.
-When students at the school find out about his sexual encounter, they start shunning him, verbally abuse him, and call for his expulsion from school.
-After some members of the swim team discover him swimming laps alone, they jump in the pool and try to drown him.
-His father, Joe Cavalero, is an ultra-conservative working class man who rejects the idea that his son might be gay.
-His father is also extremely homophobic, and when he finds Bobby wrestling with his younger brother, he beats the hell out of Bobby.
-His mother doesn't really understand why her son is questioning his sexuality, but she does try to offer support.
+He is later exonerated, but because of the investigation, information comes out that he had a sexual relationship with an older man in his 30s, Mark Reed.
+When students at the school find out about Bobby's sexual encounter, they start shunning him, verbally abuse him, and call for his expulsion from school.

+After some members of the swim team discover Bobby swimming laps alone, they jump in the pool and try to drown him.
+His father, Joe is an ultra-conservative working class man who rejects the idea that his son might be gay.
+He is also extremely homophobic.
+When he finds Bobby wrestling with his younger brother, Joe beats the hell out of Bobby.
+His mother, Rose doesn't really understand why her son is questioning his sexuality, but she does try to offer support.
 The only people who do support him are his ex-girlfriend Beth, his bohemian friend Cleary, and Mr. Geffin, a closeted gay teacher at his school.
 Mr. Geffin opens up to Bobby and tells him he lives a quiet, happy life with his lover, but nonetheless is still closeted.
 In the end, Bobby's sexuality is still ambiguous.